jfehrle/coq/doc/sphinx/proof-engine/vernacular-commands.rst

      when no section contains them.
 For these commands, the :attr:`local` attribute limits the effect to the current section or module while the :attr:`global` attribute extends the effect outside the module even when the command occurs in a section.
-The :n:`Set` and :cmd:`Unset` commands belong to this category.
+The :cmd:`Set` and :cmd:`Unset` commands belong to this category.

 .. attr:: export